 </ img>

-The cooling system is quiet.But, judging by the stress test AIDA64, does not cope well with peak loads.
-The first minutes of the insides can heat up to 100 °, of course, the processor drops the frequencies, throttling reaches 42%.
-Further, the cooling system adapts to the load, the temperature ranges from 70 to 90 °, the processor does not throttles.
-In this case, the heating of the case is felt only above the keyboard, which in no way affects the usability.
-Although in everyday life, it simply will not work to load the laptop so much.
+The cooling system is quiet.But, judging by the AIDA64 stress test, it does not cope well with peak loads.
+In the first minutes, the internals can heat up to 100°; of course, the processor resets the frequencies, throttling reaches 42%.
+Then the cooling system adapts to the load, the temperature ranges from 70 to 90°, the processor does not throttle.
+In this case, the heating of the case is felt only above the keyboard, which does not in any way affect the ease of use.
+Although in everyday life it’s simply not possible to load a laptop this way.

 </ img>

-The laptop is powered by a three-cell batteryby 51 Wh, as in the previous generation.
+The laptop is powered by a three-cell batteryby 51 Wh, the same as in the previous generation.
 Fast charging is supported from the included 65 W power supply: you can charge 80% in an hour, and a full charge takes about 1.5 hours.
-In office mode (a browser with a bunch of tabs, documents, Wi-Fi connection, low screen brightness), the laptop can withstand a little over 8 hours.
-So for a working day (including the lunch break) should be enough.
+In office mode (browser with a bunch of tabs, documents, Wi-Fi connection, low screen brightness), the laptop lasts just over 8 hours.
+So it should be enough for a working day (including a lunch break).

 </ img>